SharePoint/sp-dev-docs/docs/general-development/optimize-page-performance-in-sharepoint.md

 You can navigate between two pages by using a new function named **SPUpdatePage**.
 When a control or web part is rendered in MDS delta mode, the **HyperLink** controls must add the **onclick** handler and call **SPUpdatePage**.

-You must update the XSLT used by Web Parts because all the resources must be added by using the **SPPageContentManager** object to make them MDS-compliant.
+You must update the XSLT used by web parts because all the resources must be added by using the **SPPageContentManager** object to make them MDS-compliant.
 You can add JavaScript snippets to the XSLT by using the **RegisterScriptLink** and **RegisterScriptBlock** methods of the **SPPageContentManager** object.

 ## Optimize page downloads
 <a name="MDS"> </a>